dedywahyudi/tc-website-tutorial/README.md

 ```

 # Build Base Image
-You only need to run this comand once
+You only need to run this command once
 ```
 docker-compose build tc-base
 ```